panphora/polystate/README.md

 ## The Attributes

-Polystate uses a few attributes to let you control how clicking around the page will add/remove/toggle classes on various elements.
+Polystate lets you use a few simple attributes to control when clicking around the page will add/remove/toggle classes.

 ### Set/unset a class when clicking on an element